Panos61/spotify-lite/README.md

  > **Let's say that the user is now authenticated and authorized.
 What happens next?
 How do we get the Spotify data?
 How is the data properly managed for the whole time of the active user session?**

 First of all, the https://www.npmjs.com/package/spotify-web-api-js library comes into use.
-I use this library to fetch the data we need from the Spotify API.
+I used this library to fetch the data we need from the Spotify API.
 But how does this happens?
-Well, check the code block below.At first we set an usable instance of the SpotifyWebApi.
+Well, check the code block below.
+At first, we set an usable instance of the SpotifyWebApi.

 ```typescript
 import SpotifyWebApi from 'spotify-web-api-js';